8th Month of Pregnancy – Symptoms, Bodily Changes and Baby Development

 If you have reached the eight-month mark of your pregnancy, you are almost there!
 The feeling of being fully pregnant is most likely to hit you this month.
 You must have started shopping for your baby already but it is around eight months of pregnancy that you will consider making your house ready for the arrival of your baby.
 You are in the third trimester of your pregnancy and you must have realised that it is not easy.
 Your little one will gain more weight during this time and will prepare himself to come out and see the world.
 If you are curious to find out what is going on with your body (and your baby) right now, read this article!

 8 Months Pregnant – Symptoms

 The eighth month of pregnancy is not easy.
 There will be significant changes in a pregnant woman’s body during this time as well.
-Some typical symptoms that mark the beginning phase of the third trimester are as follows.
+Some typical 8 month pregnancy symptoms that mark the beginning phase of the third trimester are as follows.

 1. Shortness of Breath

 The growing baby and the consequently growing baby bump will add up a few extra kgs to your body.
 Internally, the expansion of the uterus starts putting pressure on the lungs and compresses it.
 These bodily changes can cause breathlessness.
 This condition improves when the baby positions himself in the cephalic position during this month.

 2. False Contractions